 From last July, all Gold and Platinum members of Priority Club / IHG Rewards Club got free internet access on their stays.

 The long-term plan was more ambitious, though.
 From January 1st 2014, ALL IHG Rewards Club members were to receive free internet.
 Since IHG Rewards Club is free to join, this effectively meant that everyone in the hotel would get free internet.

 (Not necessarily high speed internet, though.
 I expect a lot of properties to offer a slow speed for free but still require payment if you want something fast enough for video.)

-There was no doubt about this.
-Take a look at this old page on the IHG website.
-There is no disputing what it says – free internet for all in 2014.
+There was no doubt about this – free internet for all in 2014 was the stated policy.